vmware/container-service-extension/docs/cse3_1/CLUSTER_MANAGEMENT.md

 between those minor releases.
 To keep already deployed clusters up to date, in CSE 2.6.0 we have added support for in place software upgrade for Kubernetes clusters.
 The softwares that can be upgraded to a newer version are
-* Kuberenetes components e.g. kube-server, kubelet, kubedns etc.
+* Kubernetes components e.g. kube-server, kubelet, kubedns etc.
 * Weave (CNI)
 * Docker engine